lindemer/securecare/README.md

 7. Run `make server` from the `src/ace` directory to compile the ACE authorization server.

 ## Toolchain Installation
 This code has been built and tested on an nRF52840 DK using the [nRF5 SDK for Thread v4.1.0](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK-for-Thread-and-Zigbee/Download).
 Create an environment variable called `$NRF5_SDK` pointing to the SDK directory before running `make`.
 The SDK expects to find a copy of the [Arm GCC Embedded Toolchain v7-2018-q2-update](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) in the `/usr/local` directory.

+The SUIT CLI encoder depends on [mbedTLS](https://github.com/ARMmbed/mbedtls) which can be installed with the command `sudo make install`.